microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Terminal profiles

 The terminal's shell defaults to `$SHELL` on Linux and macOS and PowerShell on Windows.
-Terminal profiles can be used to configure either the default or secondary shells by running the `kb(workbench.action.terminal.selectDefaultShell)` command which is also accessible via the terminal's dropdown.
+Terminal profiles can be used to configure either the default or secondary shells by running the **Terminal: Select Default Profile** command, which is also accessible via the terminal's dropdown.

 VS Code will automatically present a set of common profiles for the dropdown and also detect less common ones which will only show up when selecting a default profile.